carbon-language/carbon-lang/docs/design/generics/type_types_are_unit.md

 assume that there are interfaces out there that separate any pair of types.

 We conclude that every type that can have interface implementations can't share its type with any other type.
+However note that there are other type-types, for example interfaces like `Comparable`, that are not unit.